SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Open access is the highest (least restrictive) access level and private access is the lowest (most restrictive) access level.

+Open access applies only to classes and class members, and it differs from public access as follows:

-Classes with public access, or any more restrictive access level, can be subclassed only within the module where they're defined.
+* Classes with public access, or any more restrictive access level, can be subclassed only within the module where they're defined.

+* Class members with public access, or any more restrictive access level, can be overridden by subclasses only within the module where they're defined.

-Open classes can be subclassed within the module where they're defined, and within any module that imports the module where they're defined.
+* Open classes can be subclassed within the module where they're defined, and within any module that imports the module where they're defined.

+* Open class members can be overridden by subclasses within the module where they're defined, and within any module that imports the module where they're defined.

 Marking a class as open explicitly indicates that you've considered the impact of code from other modules using that class as a superclass, and that you've designed your class's code accordingly.

 .. _AccessControl_GuidingPrincipleOfAccessLevels: